malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 As usual we give it our latest BAM file and the reference file.
 Additionaly we supply a list of known sites.
-If we had not done this GATK will think all the real SNPs in our data are errors since we are using low coverge calls from 1000 Genomes.
+If we had not done this GATK will think all the real SNPs in our data are errors since we are using low coverage calls from 1000 Genomes.
 If you are sequencing an organism with few known sites, you could try variant calling once before base quality score recalibration and then using the most confident variants as known sites (which should remove most of the non-erroneous bases).
-Failure to supply known SNPs to the recalibration will result in globally lower quality scores.
+Failure to supply known SNPs to the recalibration will result in globally lower quality scores. <!-- Is this true generally or of this dataset?
+Why exactly is this? shouldnt it even out around overconfident or underconfident snps depending on mapping quality and sequencing quality? -->

 The calibration table output file has the covariation data written to it.
-It is used in the next step where we use GATKs PrintReads to apply the recalibration:
+It is used in the next step where GATKs PrintReads applies the recalibration:

 ```bash
 java -Xmx16g -jar $GATK_HOME/GenomeAnalysisTK.jar -T PrintReads -BQSR <calibration table> -I <input bam> -R <reference> -o <output bam>
 ```

 The &lt;input bam&gt; in this step is the same as the last step.
 As we have not changed the latest created BAM file.
+The &lt;calibration table&gt; is the file we created in the previous step using BaseRecalibrator.
 The &lt;output bam&gt; is new and will have the recalibrated qualities.
-The &lt;calibration table&gt; is the file we created in the previous step using BaseRecalibrator.

 <img src="files/NGS_workflow/wf_varcall.png" style="width: 100%"/>
 <!-- ![](files/NGS_workflow/wf_varcall.png) -->